pockerman/rlenvs_from_cpp/README.md

 make install
 ```

-You toggle the following variables
+You can toggle the following variables

 - CMAKE_BUILD_TYPE (default is RELEASE)
 - ENABLE_TESTS_FLAG (default is OFF)